 The creative shapes and intricate design of Moroccan tiles draw the eye directly to the space and instantly makes a feature wherever they are used in a bathroom.
 They work equally well in either a modern or traditional setting and can be used on bathroom floors or walls, or even both at the same time.
 Pair them with black fixtures and decorative accents to transform the look and feel of the entire room.

 Moroccan tiles for entrance or reception areas

 A small entrance hall is the ideal spot to lay Moroccan tiles.
 They are remarkably durable, easy to keep clean and dust free, which makes them a very attractive option for high traffic areas.
 Try pairing white walls with patterned tile floors to create an area that makes your home shine from the moment you walk in the door.

 Another interesting idea is using Moroccan tiles in the living room, creating a cosy atmosphere around the fireplace or defining space with floor transitions (as you can see in the picture below).

 What kind of tiles goes with you the most?

 There’s a Moroccan tile for every situation and every kind of person.
-For that, we bring you a selection of some different designs that you have to bear in mind before you start looking for the one that mix with your own style.
+For that, we bring you a selection of some different designs that you should bear in mind before you start looking for the one that works with your own style.